4d $\mathcal{N} = 1$/2d Yang-Mills Duality in Holography: Introduction

-For the purpose of this paper, we study this system of M5-branes wrapping a Riemann surface $\Sigma_{g}$ from an alternative angle, motivated to some extent by the AGT-correspondence~\cite{Alday:2009aq}.\footnote{We thank S. Gukov for discussing this idea with us.} Namely, instead of treating it as an eleven-dimensional M-theory or seven dimensional effective gauged supergravity, we reduce the theory to an effective three-dimensional theory, which naturally appears upon imposing a physically well-motivated ansatz.
+For the purpose of this paper, we study this system of M5-branes wrapping a Riemann surface $\Sigma_{g}$ from an alternative angle, motivated to some extent by the AGT-correspondence~\cite{Alday:2009aq}.
+Namely, instead of treating it as an eleven-dimensional M-theory or seven dimensional effective gauged supergravity, we reduce the theory to an effective three-dimensional theory, which naturally appears upon imposing a physically well-motivated ansatz.
 The three dimensional theory lives on the cobordism $M_{3}$ given by the radial (renormalization group flow) direction $r$ times the Riemann surface (see Figure~\ref{Fig:RGUVIR} and Figure~\ref{Fig:RGIRIR}).
 This effective three-dimensional ``cobordism theory", for which we can write down an explicit Lagrangian, then describes the geometry and fields of the evolution of a general class of holographic renormalization group flows.
 For instance, it describes the renormalization group flow $\cR_{1}$ of Figure~\ref{Fig:RGUVIR}, between the ultraviolet (asymptotically twisted) AdS$_{7}$ solution and the infrared AdS$_{5}$ fixed points.
 In general, the metric on the Riemann surface in the ultraviolet $\Sigma^{(\rm UV)}_{g}$ can be picked arbitrarily, since one imposes a topological twist asymptotically, guaranteeing that we have proper supersymmetric solutions.
-In the infrared, the Riemann surface $\Sigma^{(\rm IR)}_{g}$ is then ``smoothed out" or ``uniformized" as compared with $\Sigma^{(\rm UV)}_{g}$~\cite{Anderson:2011cz}.
+In the infrared, the Riemann surface $\Sigma^{(\rm IR)}_{g}$ is then expected to be ``smoothed out" or ``uniformized" as compared with $\Sigma^{(\rm UV)}_{g}$~\cite{Anderson:2011cz}.
 Another example of an interesting renormalization group flow $\cR_{2}$, also described by the effective three-dimensional ``cobordism theory", is sketched in Figure~\ref{Fig:RGIRIR}, interpolating between different AdS$_{5}$ solutions.